|home > about > Nikonians Timeline (with updates from August 2015)|

 Third ANPAT.
 In mid September 2003, over 20 Nikonians meet for a week at the Riding Mountain National Park in Manitoba, Canada for the 3th of the now Annual Nikonians Photo Adventure Trip, resulting in a CD-ROM for the 3rd ANPAT.
 Chris Gray and his wife Glenda are our hosts.

 The Resources and consolidation of the Nikonians reputation.
 By November 2003, a good number of articles, guides and how-to's have been written and placed online.
 Meanwhile 15,000 members from over 100 nations represented at Nikonians and a strong team of 30 ambitious photographers are making it run, 24 hours a day.
 Another 165,000 unique visitors are digesting the resources at Nikonians every month.
-The success is based on the team of international photographers from Australia, Belgium, Canada, France, Germany, Mexico, The Netherlands, Philippines, Singapore, Sweden, UK and the USA
+The success is based on the team of international photographers from countries such as Australia, Belgium, Canada, France, Germany, Mexico, The Netherlands, Philippines, Singapore, Sweden, UK and the USA

 First European Meet.
 December 6th 2003, 40 Nikonians meet in Brussels for a one day event, sponsored by Nikon Belgium and Apple Belgium.